David-Vandensteen/neocore/README.md

 Here are other ways to contribute:

-- If you own a Neo-Geo CD, you can test the examples open or confirm issues on real hardware.
+- If you own a Neo-Geo CD, you can test the examples and open or confirm issues on real hardware.
 - If you are a developer, you can create tutorials or example code.

 Any help is welcome.